-I am a big fan of dark theme for my code editor.
-I thinks that make my eyes feel more conformable.
+I am a big fan of dark themes for my code editor.
+I think that makes my eyes feel more conformable.

-There are a lot of pre-defined colour themes in this wiki page: Syntax highlighting custom colour themes.
+There are a lot of pre-defined color themes in this wiki page: Syntax highlighting custom color themes.
 In this blog, I will show how to use these themes in Code::Block under different platforms (Windows/Linux/Mac).

 Under Linux, just type sudo cb_share_config under terminal to launch cv_share_config.